-Concentrated Stock Hedging Service Fees
+Concentrated Portfolio Hedging Solutions Fees

-KAR offers clients the ability to manage their assets in a concentrated stock hedging service ("Hedging Service"), a service that is designed to take into account concentrated stock positions clients have and offset the risks of such concentration with other exposures.
-The Hedging Service is provided by an unaffiliated third-party.
-Clients investing in only the Hedging Service will be charged a 1.00% service fee per annum on such assets by KAR.
+KAR offers clients the ability to manage their assets in a concentrated portfolio hedging solution, a service that is designed to take into account concentrated stock positions clients have and offset the risks of such concentration with other exposures.
+This solution is provided by an unaffiliated third-party that is a sub-adviser to KAR.
+Clients utilizing only this portfolio hedging solution will be charged a 1.00% service fee per annum on such assets by KAR.
 In addition to what KAR charges on such assets, the unaffiliated provider of this service also directly charges such clients separate charges that are in addition to the advisory or management fees paid to KAR and that are pursuant to a separate arrangement between such client and the unaffiliated provider.
-The minimum account size for clients investing only in the Hedging Service is \$1 million.
-For clients that establish a Wealth Advisory relationship that includes an allocation to the Hedging Service, the minimum eligibility requirements include assets of \$1 million or above in the Wealth Advisory relationship plus a minimum investment of \$1 million in the Hedging Service.
-Clients that establish both a Wealth Advisory relationship and an allocation to the Hedging Service will be charged 0.75% per annum on the assets utilizing the Hedging Service.
+The minimum account size for clients investing only in this portfolio hedging solution is \$500,000.
+For clients that establish a Wealth Advisory relationship that includes an allocation to this portfolio hedging solution, the minimum eligibility requirements include assets of \$1 million or above in the Wealth Advisory relationship plus a minimum investment of \$500,000 in the portfolio hedging solution.
+Clients that establish both a Wealth Advisory relationship and an allocation to the portfolio hedging solution will be charged 0.75% per annum on the assets utilizing the portfolio hedging solution.
 This is in addition to the fees charged directly to the client by the provider of this service, described above.
-The Hedging Service is not included in the calculation of break points on the advisory or management fees paid to KAR.
+The portfolio hedging solution is not included in the calculation of break points on the advisory or management fees paid to

-Concentrated Stock Exchange Fund Service Fee
+Concentrated Portfolio Solutions - Exchange Fund Service Fee

-KAR offers clients the ability to manage their assets in a concentrated exchange fund ("Exchange Fund"), a service which is designed to take into account concentrated stock positions clients have and exchange the risk from such concentration with other exposures.
-The Exchange Fund is provided by an unaffiliated third-party.
-Clients investing in only the Exchange Fund will be charged a 1.00% service fee per annum.
-In addition to what KAR charges on such assets, available Exchange Funds also have fees and expenses that are directly charged to such clients that are more fulsomely described in the offering documents related to the Exchange Fund.
-Clients should ensure they have read and understand such offering documents before deciding to invest in an Exchange Fund.
-The minimum account size for clients investing only in the Exchange Fund is \$1 million.
-For clients that establish a Wealth Advisory relationship which includes an allocation to Exchange Funds, the minimum eligibility requirements include assets of \$1 million or above in the Wealth Advisory relationship plus a minimum investment of \$1 million in the Exchange Fund.
-Clients that establish both a Wealth Advisory relationship and an allocation to Exchange Funds will be charged 0.50% per annum on the assets in the Exchange Fund.
-This is in addition to the fees and expenses charged directly to the client by the Exchange Fund itself, described above.
-The Exchange Fund is not included in the calculation of break points on the Wealth Adviser Service Fee.
+KAR offers clients the ability to manage their assets in a concentrated exchange fund, a financial product designed to take into account concentrated stock positions clients have and exchange the risk from such concentration with other exposures.
+The exchange fund product is provided by an unaffiliated third-party fund sponsor.
+Clients investing in only the exchange fund product will be charged a 1.00% service fee per annum.
+In addition to what KAR charges on such assets, available exchange funds products also have fees and expenses that are directly charged to such clients that are more fulsomely described in the offering documents related to the applicable exchange fund product.
+Clients should ensure they have read and understand such offering documents before deciding with their advisor to invest in an exchange fund product.
+The minimum account size for clients investing only in an exchange fund product is \$1 million.
+For clients that establish a Wealth Advisory relationship that includes an allocation to an exchange fund product, the minimum eligibility requirements include assets of \$1 million or above in the Wealth Advisory relationship plus a minimum investment of \$1 million in the exchange fund product.
+Clients that establish both a Wealth Advisory relationship and an allocation to the exchange fund product will be charged 0.50% per annum on the assets in the exchange fund product.
+This is in addition to the fees and expenses charged directly to the client by the exchange fund product itself, described above.
+The exchange fund product is not included in the calculation of break points on the Wealth Adviser Service Fee.